Space-time beams with tunable orbital group velocity toward plasma superradiance

-where $\omega = 2\pi f$ and $\ell$ are the spectral angular frequency and topological charge of the LS, and $r_{LS}$ is the radius of the rotating intensity maximum (see Suppl.
+where $\omega = 2\pi f$ and $\ell$ are the spectral angular frequency and topological charge of the LS (see Suppl.
 Sec.
-IA for details on the equation).
-Equation \ref{eqOGV2} includes the slope of the spatiospectral correlation, $\Omega=\partial{\omega}/\partial{\ell}$, which has the dimensions of an angular rotation rate, and multiplication by $r_{LS}$ yields the tangential speed of the peak intensity.
+IA).
+Equation \ref{eqOGV2} includes the slope of the spatiospectral correlation, and multiplication by $r_{LS}$ yields the tangential speed of the peak intensity.
 While $\Omega$ has been reported previously \cite{QuereLS, LS3}, $v_{og}$---naturally compared to $c$---provides the appropriate figure of merit to quantify orbital motion and to identify new interaction regimes.
-Similarly to the well-known, widely-tunable $v_{g}$ of space-time beams \cite{AbouraddyGV}, we will demonstrate that this orbital motion can also be tailored to achieve sub- and superluminal values.
+Similarly to the well-known, widely tunable $v_{g}$ of space-time beams \cite{AbouraddyGV}, this orbital motion can be tailored to achieve sub- and superluminal values.
+Therefore, such a parameter should be common to all helical wavepackets, but its proper description and experimental demonstration has been lacking.

 An interesting analogy of a LS can be found in the light emitted by a lighthouse (Fig. \ref{fig:Concept}).
+We use this analogy in a strictly kinematic sense.
 In a lighthouse, the beam rotates with angular velocity $\dot \alpha = d\alpha/dt$ producing a moving spot at radius $r_{LH}$ with tangential speed $v_{LH} = \dot \alpha ~r_{LH}$.
 For sufficiently large $r_{LH}$, $v_{LH}$ can exceed $c$.
 This does not imply superluminal transport of energy or information as the spot is not a material entity, and the photons themselves propagate at light speed.
 Rather, successive photons illuminate successive positions.
-Similarly, a LS has a helical wavepacket, so that on a transverse plane its intensity maximum rotates with angular position $\alpha(t)$.
-The corresponding tangential speed is
+A LS does not originate from a rotating source.
+Instead, its rotating hotspot arises from the spatiotemporal interference of spectral components carrying different topological charges.
+Nevertheless, on a fixed transverse plane, both systems share the same apparent orbital kinematics.
+Accordingly, for a LS, on a transverse plane, its intensity maximum rotates with angular position $\alpha(t)$ obeying

 Thus, for a LS, Eq. \ref{eqOGV1} is equivalent to Eq. \ref{eqOGV2}, and $v_{og}$ quantifies the apparent motion \cite{SyntMotion1,SyntMotion2,SyntMotion3} of the maximum intensity of the wavepacket, while no photon travels above $c$ (see Suppl.
 Sec.
 IB).